 Banned in Canada

-On September 13, 2019, the Canadian department of public health announced, “needle-free dermal filler devices used for cosmetic skin treatments are not authorized in Canada and may pose health risks.”
+In 2019, the Canadian department of public health announced, “needle-free dermal filler devices used for cosmetic skin treatments are not authorized in Canada and may pose health risks.”
 An Edmonton dermatology practice recently posted what they call a “Hyaluron Pen Intervention” on their Instagram page.
 The post shows Alberta, Canada dermatologist Zaki Taher, MD performing an emergency treatment to correct a Hyaluron Pen procedure that resulted in a blocked blood vessel in the lip.
 According to Dr. Taher, without intervention the patient could have had further lasting damage to her lip.

 The Final Verdict

 “This is not the gold standard for lip plumping,” cautions Dr. Patel.
 “Given its popularity in nonmedical settings, safety is a concern.
-Once again buyer beware.”
+Once again, buyer beware.”